Can You Reverse Aging Through Somatic Movement?

 The practice of Gentle Somatic Yoga has changed my life and health by reteaching my muscles how to move with ease by working with my nervous system and sensory-motor cortex.

 There are Three Types of Involuntary Reflexes that result in Sensory Motor Amnesia

-Two of the culprits in chronic muscular pain are known as the Green Light Reflex (Go) and the Red Light Reflex (No), according to the Founder of Gentle Somatic Yoga (GSY) James Knight.
-I am currently learning from Knight in the GSY Level 1 Certification program.
+Two of the culprits in chronic muscular pain are known as the Green Light Reflex (Go) and the Red Light Reflex (No), in Somatic tradition.

 The Green Light Reflex is the urge in some of us to go, go, go.
 It shows up in the back body as tension with shoulders back, an exaggerated arch, and tight gluteal, hamstring, and calf muscles.
 If you are always on the go and have a tendency toward over achievement, you might end up with neck pain, shoulder pain, herniated discs, and sciatica.
 Sounds like a lot of us.